Lamer87/Space_Engineers_DLC_unlocker/README.md

             - Starting from next tool update (1.6.6), the "update creamapi" feature will be disabled
             because pointless, being on 5.3.0.0 since June 2024.
             I'll add it back if creamapi will be updated.
+    - v1.6.6
+            - Added DLC "Prosperity Pack".
+            - The "update" functionality is disabled for now, not required till next creamapi release.
+            - Minor changes to the cmd to jump the update checks, so a little bit faster at start.
+            - A little bit lighter zip, cause the old 3 creamapi files are cut off now.

     <br>